 What is Transformer?

 A transformer is a device used in the power transmission of electric energy.
 The transmission current is AC.
 It is commonly used to increase or decrease the supply voltage without a change in the frequency of AC between circuits.
-Transformer works on basic principles of electromagnetic induction and mutual induction.
+The transformer works on basic principles of electromagnetic induction and mutual induction.

 Transformers are used in various fields like power generation grid, distribution sector, transmission and electric energy consumption.
 There are various types of transformers which are classified based on the following factors;